Director of Consulting Services

 Mark Skweres, CIEC

 Senior Technical Advisor

-Mr. Skweres has over 27 year of experience managing a wide variety of projects for EE&G. Because of his cross-training in EE&G’s Industrial Hygiene/Asbestos Practices, as well as, the Hazardous Substances Practice, Mr. Skweres’ background has made him suitable for large projects involving disater response, emergency response, mold remediation, and health/safety projects.
+Mr. Skweres has over 27 years of experience managing a wide variety of projects for EE&G. Because of his cross-training in EE&G’s Industrial Hygiene/Asbestos Practices, as well as, the Hazardous Substances Practice, Mr. Skweres’ background has made him suitable for large projects involving disaster response, emergency response, mold remediation, and health/safety projects.
 Between some of EE&G’s larger projects, Mr. Skewers works in the Industrial Hygiene Practice managing Indoor Air Quality projects.

 Tampa Operations Manager

 Senior Project Manager